petscheit/bankai/README.md

   = e(G, S)
 ```

-#### Example:
-- run `npm run cairo-compile:verify_sig` to compile the cairo program
-- run `npm run cairo-run:verify_sig -- <MY_INPUTS.json>` to run the program.
-You can use the data exported with the CLI as input.
-The program will return `true` if the signature is valid, and `false` if its invalid.

 #### ToDo:
 - [ ] Verify negating G1 is equivilant to negating the aggregated public key.